rpfarish/letter_pair_finder/README.md

 - to memorize the cube with these specific qualities: intelligent cycle breaking, memoing with alternate pseudoswaps,
-  identifying: 2-flips, 2-twists, 3-twists, parity + twist, identifying floats, and trying to grade each of these solutions with some sort of metric and potentially identify 3-twist/2-twist + parity recommended solutions
+  identifying: 2-flips, 2-twists, 3-twists, parity + twist, identifying floats, and trying to grade each of these solutions with some sort of metric and potentially identify 3-twist/2-twist + parity recommended solutions.
+Maybe using some metric like regrips or total moves
 - customizable lettering scheme for people who don't use Speffz

 ### Generate Training Scrambles